Luwate/minWM/README.md

 5. Real-time inference

 Currently organizing training/inference framework, demos, and open-source docs.
-Expected release in ~2 days 🚀
+Expected release (full-stack training/inference code, model ckpts og HY and Wan, and the action-conditioned data) in a week (no later than May 17th). 🚀